raspberrychris/paddleboardmaster/content/post/atoll-inflatable-stand-up-paddle-board.md

 ## Atoll Inflatable Stand Up Paddle Board - Who is it for?

-This is a great all round package from Atoll.
-You get all the essentials included straight out of the package: Paddle, Fin, Leash, Pump and travel backpack.
+This is a great all round paddle board package from Atoll.
+You get all the essentials you need included straight out of the package: Paddle, Fin, Leash, Pump and travel backpack are all included.

+The included pump is a decent quality high pressure pump as well so you can get the inflation done in no time.
+A lot of competitors will sometimes cut costs on the pump if they include it, but this doesn’t seem to be the case with the Atoll Inflatable Paddle Board.

-Atoll say that the board is perfect for Fishing, Surfing, Meditation and Exploring.
+Atoll say that the board is perfect for Fishing, Surfing, Meditation and Exploring and we would agree with this, with it being a lighter board